kevinmiguel97/Criminality-Analysis-Mexico/README.md

  <a id="cleaning"></a>
  ## Data cleaning
  Because each dataset came from different sources, and the main goal of the project is to join them into a useful dataset containing the relevant variables, some data cleaning and specially data conciliation had to be made for all datasets used

  ### Conciliating data

+ #### Conciliating function
+ A function was created to compare whatever columns are going to be used to merge datasets (let's call these columns indexes).
+This function, basically, validates if every element in index 1 exists in index 2, if not it prints the index that is measing, and then appleis the same process, validating that every element in index 2 exists in index 1, otherwise it prints a wanrning.